Filing papers and documents before the digital era

 The strips slid on runners so that any one slot could easily be opened up for viewing or retrieval.
 The horizontal strips had small holders for strips of paper to show the contents of the slot.
 Documents with the same keyword were filed together in the same slot, normally with the most recent addition on top.
 The pictures give the idea.

 The two styles of filing cabinet described above were certainly the most common, but filing cabinets of different size bodies and different sized drawers were also made for specialist needs.

 Cards, known as index cards were used for storing compact information such as contact details of customers or locations of bulky items.

-Cabinets for card indexes looked from the outside rather like small versions of the large filing cabinets already described.
+Cabinets for card indexes looked from the outside rather like small versions of the larger filing cabinets already described.
 The drawers were of course smaller to take small index cards and often a single box of just one drawer was all that was required.
 People often kept a small card index box on their desk.

-I can't remember the actual procedure exactly, so my apologies to the National Archives as I have surely got it wrong in detail, but it was something like:
+I can't remember the procedure exactly, so my apologies to the National Archives as I have surely got it wrong in detail, but it was something like:

-In navy records find type of service
+In Navy records go to Type of service

 The whole process was time-consuming and frustrating.
 We must be thankful for computerised records!